klokan/yuma.min.js/readme.md

 [GWT](http://code.google.com/webtoolkit/) is a development toolkit which allows developers to write complex AJAX applications in Java.
-The GWT cross-compiler translates the client-side part of the Java application to optimized, standalone JavaScript files.
-(The server-side part remains Java and requires a Servlet container like [Apache Tomcat](http://tomcat.apache.org/) to run.)
+The GWT cross-compiler translates the client-side part of the Java application to optimized JavaScript.
+(Any server-side parts of the application remain Java and require a Servlet container like [Apache Tomcat](http://tomcat.apache.org/) to run.)

-The yuma.min.js JavaScript library is a client-side application.
-It __does not__ make any use of GWT's server-side parts or the [RPC mechanism](http://code.google.com/intl/de-DE/webtoolkit/doc/latest/tutorial/RPC.html).
+yuma.min.js is a __purely client-side application__.
+It __does not__ make any use of GWT's server-side
+parts or the [RPC mechanism](http://code.google.com/intl/de-DE/webtoolkit/doc/latest/tutorial/RPC.html).
 To us, the reason for choosing GWT was productivity: the speed advantage we gain from using a strongly-typed, consistently object-oriented language with good tool support simply outweighs the initial 'setup penalty'